top of page

 • Moistens intestines

-Constipation, especially in the elderly marked by dry skin, hard abdominal wall or lax abdomen with hard stools resembling rabit excrement.
-The formula can be used for a long time without producing side effects.
+Run Chang Tang is particularly recommended for the elderly who suffer from constipation, characterized by dry skin, a hard abdominal wall, or a lax abdomen with hard stools resembling rabbit excrement.
+The formula is gentle and can be used for an extended period without producing side effects.

 • Constipation in the elderly